realead/my4clojure/README.md

 # my4clojure
 Caveman's solutions for problems from 4clojure.org

-This are my first steps with Clojure (or any functional language for that matter), this hopefully explain the stranges of the solution.
+This are my first steps with Clojure (or any functional language for that matter), this hopefully explain the strangness of the solutions.

 One day I might revisit them.